TehGimp/KerbalMultiPlayer/README.md

 Vessel Privacy
 --------------
-By default and vessel you launch will be in a "Public" status, which means that other players can take control of it if you leave and they may freely dock with your ship as well.
+By default a vessel you launch will be in a "Public" status, which means that other players can take control of it if you leave and they may freely dock with your ship as well.
 To keep a vessel to yourself, use the "Lock" window on the right-side of the screen to set the vessel to "Private" status.
 You can't take control of another vessel owned by another player that has marked it